Step-by-Step Guide: A photoshoot at Monza

 But how to stand out in a sea of red?
-Here's our step-by-step guide for taking the perfect racetrack photograph.
-It was over 86° Fahrenheit and not a cloud in sight, the concrete patch was a melting pot, both figuratively and literally.
+Here’s our step-by-step guide for taking the perfect racetrack photograph.
+With over 30° Celsius and not a cloud in sight, the concrete patch was a melting pot, both figuratively and literally.
 As morning turned to noon, the loud engines and parched bystanders made you feel like you were in an Italian version of Mad Max.
 A perfect setting to carry out an impromptu photo shoot.
-Therefore, always make sure to be slightly dehydrated and tired before doing a photo shoot.
-That's step one.
+Therefore, always make sure to be slightly dehydrated and tired before doing a photoshoot.
+That’s step one.
 Step two is to give yourself as little time as possible to prepare.
-We weren't even aware it was possible on the morning of the shoot.
-It wasn't until later in the day we realized we had a couple of minutes to spare during our 40-minute allocated track time.
+We weren’t even aware it was possible on the morning of the shoot.
+It wasn’t until later during the day we realised we had a couple of minutes to spare during our 40-minute allocated track time.
 It dawned on us just hours before we were to enter the Monza Circuit.
-This step of the process is defined by the number of things that must be done before a photo shoot and before driving around the Monza Circuit.First, you need a camera car.
+This step of the process is defined by the number of things that must be done before a photoshoot and before driving around the Monza Circuit.First, you need a camera car.
 Preferably this would be some sort of van where the back doors open wide, making it easier and safer for the camera operator.
 Second, you need a clear plan of how the two cars will drive around the circuit.
 For instance, some curves require more distance between the camera car and the model car to get the perfect shot, while others fit better with close-ups.But we had a problem.
-We didn't have a van.
+We didn’t have a van.
 What we did have was a team of improvisers with a solution-oriented disposition.
-Thanks to the 1,095-liter (38.7 ft) rear compartment space with the seats folded down, a Polestar 2 took the job of a camera car.
-To ensure the rear door wouldn't close when flying down the racetrack, the tailgate was reinforced with a duct-taped tripod leg to keep it open (an ingenious idea).
+Thanks to the 1,095-litre boot space with the seats folded down, a Polestar 2 took the job of camera car.
+To ensure the boot wouldn’t close when flying down the racetrack, the tailgate was reinforced with a duct-taped tripod leg to keep it open (an ingenious idea).
 And as for planning?
-Without the time for a proper briefing, a couple of pats on the back and confidence-inducing exclamations were exchanged between those taking part in the photo shoot.
-With that out of the way, it was showtime.With about 7 minutes left of track time, we rolled into the pit lane with our improvised camera car and the Nebula Polestar 2 BST edition 230.
+Without the time for a proper briefing, a couple of pats on the back and confidence-inducing exclamations were exchanged between those taking part in the photoshoot.
+With that out of the way, it was showtime.With about 7 minutes left of track time, we rolled into the pitlane with our improvised camera car and the nebula Polestar 2 BST edition 230.
 The first shot had to be taken from the stands above the track.
 Since we only had one photographer, he was already perched on the stands waiting for the car to roll in.
-After he had snapped the perfect photo, he started making his way down to the pit lane.
-And by down, we mean racing down three flights of stairs and a maze of corridors.Now 5 minutes left, the cameraman appeared on the pit lane, sprinting in that awkward fashion one does when carrying bags of equipment.But before jumping in the car, our photographer saw another opportunity to get a beautiful shot of the car in the iconic Monza pit lane.
+After he had snapped the perfect photo, he started making his way down to the pitlane.
+And by down, we mean racing down three flights of stairs and a maze of corridors.Now 5 minutes left, the cameraman appeared on the pitlane, sprinting in that awkward fashion one does when carrying bags of equipment.But before jumping in the car, our photographer saw another opportunity to get a beautiful shot of the car in the iconic Monza pitlane.
 This resulted in some great shots but also induced some mild yelling and a slight rise in decibel levels during our walkie-talkie conversations.
-Once completed, the cameraman dove into the car's trunk - not at all too different from an action hero in the movies.
+Once completed, the cameraman dove into the trunk of the car – not at all too different from an action hero in the movies.
 We were now ready to go.With less than 3 minutes to spare, the two Polestars flew onto the track.
-The BST edition 230 followed closely behind while the cameraman rolled around the trunk like a loose bag of groceries.
-After one lap, the red flag was shown, and the cars returned to the pit lane.
-What is usually many days of work had been completed in four minutes.
+The BST edition 230 following closely behind while the cameraman rolled around the trunk like a bag of groceries that had not been strapped in.
+After one lap, the red flag was shown, and the cars returned to the pitlane.
+What is usually many days work had been completed in four minutes.
 Mission accomplished.

 And that’s it.
 Three whole days at Autodromo Nazionale di Monza, where we had the privilege to view first-hand Italy’s love of cars, while also getting the opportunity to show our vision for the future of electric mobility.
 One small step for Polestar, one giant leap for the future.